On mixing and sparse ergodic theorems: Introduction

 \section{Introduction}

-In a seminal paper \cite{bourgain1989pointwise}, J. Bourgain proved a pointwise ergodic theorem for arithmetic averages, solving an open problem due to H. Furstenberg, we refer the interested reader to Bourgain's exposition in \cite{bourgain1988approach} and the comprehensive survey article~\cite{rosenblatt1995pointwise}.
+In a seminal paper \cite{bourgain1989pointwise}, J. Bourgain proved a pointwise ergodic theorem for arithmetic averages, solving an open problem due to H. Furstenberg.
+We refer the interested reader to Bourgain's exposition in \cite{bourgain1988approach} and the comprehensive survey article~\cite{rosenblatt1995pointwise}.

-In this paper, we study Bourgain's theorem for dynamical systems for which quantitative mixing estimates hold and in-particular in the context of unipotent flows on homogeneous spaces.
+In this paper, we study Bourgain's theorem for dynamical systems for which quantitative mixing estimates hold and in particular in the context of unipotent flows on homogeneous spaces.

-In the case of the horocyclic flow on homogeneous spaces of $SL_{2}(\mathbb{R})$, it has been conjectured by N. Shah~\cite{shah1994limit}, in general form by G. Margulis~\cite{margulis2000problems} and in another form by P. Sarnak~\cite{sarnak2010mobius}, that those arithmetic averages should converge for \emph{every individual point}, for every homogeneous space $G/\Gamma$ where $\Gamma$ is a lattice in $G$.
+It has been conjectured by N. Shah~\cite{shah1994limit}, in the case of the horocyclic flow on homogeneous spaces of $SL_{2}(\mathbb{R})$, and in a general form by G. Margulis~\cite{margulis2000problems} and in another form by P. Sarnak~\cite{sarnak2010mobius}, that those arithmetic averages should converge for \emph{every individual point}, for every homogeneous space $G/\Gamma$ where $\Gamma$ is a lattice in $G$.

-The analogues settings for \emph{continuous time} flows is addressed by equidistribution theorems for unipotent flows such as the Dani-Smillie theorem (\cite[Theorem~$1$]{dani1984}, Ratner's equidistribution theorem, Shah's equidistribution theorem (\cite[Theorem $1.1$, Corollary $1.1$]{shah1994limit}) and various effective improvements of those theorems.
+The analogous settings for \emph{continuous time} flows is addressed by equidistribution theorems for unipotent flows such as the Dani-Smillie theorem (\cite[Theorem~$1$]{dani1984}, Ratner's equidistribution theorem, Shah's equidistribution theorem (\cite[Theorem $1.1$, Corollary $1.1$]{shah1994limit}) and various effective improvements of those theorems.

 We provide evidence towards those conjectures in the form of limiting the Hausdorff dimension of the exceptional set.
-The main ingredients in our proof are \emph{quantitative mixing estimates} and the \emph{polynomial rate of divergence for the horocyclic flow}, this approach is different than the approach which has been used towards those conjectures by A. Venkatesh \cite{venkatesh2010sparse}, which is based upon proving a ''large level of distribution'' in a suitable formulation of the quantitative pointwise ergodic theorem.
+The main ingredients in our proof are \emph{quantitative mixing estimates} and the \emph{polynomial rate of divergence for the horocyclic flow}.
+This approach is different than the approach which has been used towards those conjectures by A. Venkatesh \cite{venkatesh2010sparse}, which is based upon proving a ''large level of distribution`` in a suitable formulation of the quantitative pointwise ergodic theorem.

 The analogous situation for nilflows has been proven by Leibman in \cite{leibman2005pointwise} and in quantitative form by Green-Tao in \cite{green2012quantitative}.